-Sheryl Hoffman is the Director of Marketing and Special Projects.
+Sheryl Hoffman is the Associate Director, Director of Marketing and Special Projects.
 Sheryl's marketing experience spans 40 years in marketing agencies and corporate and non-profit organizations.
 Prior to joining Hadassah, Sheryl was the Director of External Affairs at Teachers College, Columbia University and the Executive Director of Marketing and Communications at Jewish National Fund.
 Sheryl is a past president of her synagogue and has also served on various boards and committees, including at the Jewish Theological Seminary in New York City.
 Sheryl graduated from Rutgers University with a BA in Communications.

 Bart R. Minksy is the Chief Human Resources Officer.
 He has over 30 years of Human Resources experience, including Chief Human Resources Officer and other senior HR leadership roles.
 Prior to joining Hadassah, Bart served as a Human Resources consultant to the healthcare industry and before that was Vice President of Human Resources at New York-Presbyterian Hospital.
 He graduated from the University at Albany with a BA in economics and from the New York Institute of Technology with an MS in labor and industrial relations.
 Bart holds Senior Human Resources certifications from the HR Certification Institute and the Society for Human Resources Management.

 Through joint volunteer and staff collaborative processes, in 2019, three workgroups were formed to study volunteer and partnered leadership positions.
 Project goal is to ensure the appropriate volunteer/staff role definition and maximize skills and interests of each.